Goliath86/simple-logger/README.md

 options: {
   logs: true,             // A {boolean} value that indicates if logger must be turned on or off
   logsPath: '',           // A {string} file path where to save the log files
+  appendDate: false,	  // A {boolean} value that indicates if a date in a format `DD/MM/YYYY, HH:mm:ss` must be added in front of a log line
   maxFileDimension: 50    // An {integer} indicating the max files dimensions in Megabytes }
 ```